Keanu-Ellwood-DVT/Path-of-Exile-modding-tool/README.md

 ![preview1](https://i.imgur.com/dbS7kl9.jpg)

 Or this (everything ON).
-This tool is very flexiable
+This tool is very flexible

 ![preview2](https://i.imgur.com/zNu2tDp.png)